Home » Florida » Iconic St Augustine-Why it Needs to Be on Your Radar

 Once you arrive in the city, there’s plenty to see and do.
 We always feel that the best way to immerse yourself in a new place is to walk it.
 Walking through the streets of St. Augustine feels like stepping back in time.
 Talk to the locals, as they can usually provide insight into the best dining and attractions.
 The following travel guide will help get you started in exploring this historic city.

-The entrance fee for the Castillo de San Marcos is $15 for adults (16+ years of age).
+The entrance fee for the Castillo de San Marcos is a reasonable priced.
 Purchasing America, the Beautiful annual pass gains your entrance into all the National Parks & Monuments and Federal Recreational Lands for one year.
 While at the fort, try to attend a Ranger-led program and watch either a musket firing demonstration or the firing of the cannons.
 Don’t forget your passport stamps at the entrance station.

 The Spanish originally constructed this bastion-style fortress with coquina in 1672.
 This unique soft pink limestone most commonly comprises coarse shells and shell fragments and corals cemented together and used for building.
 The fort took 23 years to complete.
 Unbeknownst to the architects who designed the fort, coquina can withstand the force of cannon fire.
 The 18-foot thick walls simply absorb the cannonball’s fire, this enabled the fort to withstand any attack.